find your perfect postgrad program

 The MA Cultural Studies offers an interdisciplinary approach to the study of contemporary culture, politics and society.

-Why study MA Cultural Studies at Goldsmiths - Explore the impact and influence Cultural Studies has on a wide range of research interests, not only in the English-speaking world, but also internationally.
-The programme will teach you about a range of Cultural Studies methodologies that you can then apply in your own writing and research.
-It will also include a Critical Ethnography Afternoon where students explore the place of this kind of research in the cultural studies tradition.
+Explore Cultural Studies’ impact and influence on a wide range of research interests, not only in the English-speaking world but also internationally.
+The programme teaches you a range of methodologies that you can then apply in your own writing and research.
+It gives you a background in the tradition/s of Cultural Studies.

-• Immerse yourself in a postgraduate environment shared by numerous creative practice-based MA programmes, such as MA Filmmaking, MA Radio, MA Journalism, and MA Script Writing.
-You will also share interests and activities with students from several sister programmes, such as MA Race, Media and Social Justice, MA Post-Colonial Culture & Global Policy, and MA Cultural Industries.
+Immerse yourself in a postgraduate environment shared by numerous creative practice-based MA programmes, such as MA Filmmaking, MA Journalism, and MA Script Writing.
+You will also share interests and activities with students from several sister programmes, such as MA Race, Media and Social Justice, MA Postcolonial Culture and Global Policy, and MA Culture Industry.

-• Access extra-curricular activities with field trips, and Sound System Outernational (SSO) events offering opportunities to meet up with students on other programmes, and become involved in Lewisham’s local music scene.
-Students interested in the fashion industry will have the chance to visit exhibitions and design studios.
+Participate in extra-curricular activities with field trips to the Stuart Hall archive for instance and Sound System Outernational (SSO) events.
+These offer opportunities to meet up with students on other programmes, and become involved in Lewisham’s local music scene.

 MA